jinscript/CarND-MPC-Project/README.md

 State transition fomula:
 ![formula](./formula.png)

-The cost of the model takes various factors into account, e.g. cte, epsi, change in control, etc.
-One special cost I found extremely useful is to heavily penlize acceleration / encourage throttle during turning (large epsi).
-This will make sure vehile will turn in low speed without rushing off the track.

 ### Timestep Length and Elapsed Duration (N & dt)
 dt defines how granular the model predicts the future control. dt * N defines the total time that model predicts the future.